-- Disabled workers in Eastern Ontario who require an independent assessment of their condition in order to gain WSIB benefits are now assessed by the OHCOW staff from the Toronto clinic; - The number of workers in Eastern Ontario requiring this service is growing; - The caseload handled by OHCOW Toronto is bursting at the seams by reason of overload.
-Creating this new clinic would allow for a more efficient delivery of services for all; - The effect for Eastern Ontario workers requiring the service is lengthy delays in being assessed.
+- Disabled workers in Eastern Ontario who require an independent assessment of their condition in order to gain WSIB benefits are now assessed by the OHCOW staff from the Toronto clinic; - The number of workers in Eastern Ontario requiring this service is growing; - The caseload handled by the OHCOW Toronto is bursting at the seams by reason of overload.
+By creating this new clinic it would allow for a more efficient delivery of service for all; - The effect for Eastern Ontario workers requiring the service, results in lengthy delays in being assessed.